-Brandon Morton enters his second season as the Valkyries Head Coach of the Cross Country and Track & Field program.
+Brandon Morton enters his fourth season as the Valkyries Head Coach of the Cross Country and Track & Field program.
 While at Converse, Morton has coached 9 All-Conference performers and 22 school records.

 The 2017-18 season the program saw Serenity Hunt win the Conference Carolinas Championship and set the conference record in the long jump.